Crossword solutions & Synonyms for

-We found 19 answers for the crossword clue 'Special', the most recent of which was seen in the The New York Times Crossword.
+We found 27 answers for the crossword clue 'Worry', the most recent of which was seen in the Evening Standard Quick Crossword.

 We've seen this clue in both CRYPTIC and NON-CRYPTIC crossword publications.

-We have given Special a popularity rating of 'Very Common' because it has featured in a numerous crossword publications and has multiple answers.
+We have given Worry a popularity rating of 'Very Common' because it has featured in a numerous crossword publications and has multiple answers.

-As well as being a clue we've also seen Special as an answer itself some 120 times.
+As well as being a clue we've also seen Worry as an answer itself some 64 times.

-Special is a single word clue made up of 7 letters.
+Worry is a single word clue made up of 5 letters.

-We most recently saw this clue in 'The New York Times Crossword' on Monday, 20 July 2020 with the answer being PARTICULAR, but the most popular answer for this clue is OPS.
+We most recently saw this clue in 'Evening Standard Quick Crossword' on Tuesday, 05 January 2021 with the answer being FRET, we also found FRET to be the most popular answer for this clue.